-A great poster can make a real difference to your company or event’s credibility.
-Bad or just low-quality design, while often cheaper – reflects poorly on your business – which reflects in your ROI.
+Great design can really improve your company or event’s credibility, especially when combined with good overall branding.
+Bad or low-quality design, while often cheaper, reflects poorly on your business or charity organisation, which reflects in your ROI.

-The primary purpose of a poster is communication.
+Remember, the primary goal of a poster is effective communication.

-Here’s a quick breakdown of the main components for a well-designed poster that visually communicates and is impactful.
+Here’s a quick breakdown of the main components of a well-designed poster that visually communicates and is impactful.

 Composition